Microbialite: Evolution

 Microbialites played an important role in the evolution of the Earth's atmosphere, since they were ancestral niches where the first microbial metabolisms capable of releasing oxygen arose.
 Microbialites saturated coastal systems and later the primitive atmosphere with oxygen, changing it from a reduced state to an oxidized state.
 The fossil microbialites (also called stromatolites) of the Precambrian and Phanerozoic are one of the first evidences of communal life.
 The oldest microbialites are dated at 3.5 billion years.
 Fossil evidence suggests that microbialite-producing organisms were a very abundant life form from the early Archaean to the late Proterozoic, until their communities decreased due to the predation of foraminifera and other eukaryotic microorganisms.
+Microbialites again became common briefly after the Permian-Triassic extinction event.

 Formation of microbialites

 The formation of microbialites is complex and is a continuous process of precipitation and dissolution, where different microbial metabolisms are coupled and a high saturation index (SI) of ions in water is present.

 Microbialites have two possible genesis mechanisms: